 First, it’s worth mentioning that India has a reputation for long working hours.
 If you’re moving to India from the UK or USA, you may find it a bit of a shock to the system.
 Full-time expats work an average of 47.7 hours per week, compared to the global average of 43.9 hours.

 Next, whilst women have held parliamentary positions in India for some time now, they remain underrepresented in the workplace.
-So if you’re a woman planning to work in India, you may find you’re somewhat outnumbered!
+So if you’re a woman living in India and planning to work there, you may find you’re somewhat outnumbered!
 That being said international businesswomen do tend to be treated as equals.

 There is a great deal of importance placed on building relationships in business and negotiations.
 It’s well worth taking the time to make small talk.
 Also, you may need to be prepared for questions that might have felt intimate in other work cultures (questions about your family and home life in general).
 This is perfectly normal here and it’s well worth reciprocating (i.e. make sure you remembering the other parties’ pet/children’s names!).